AVEVA/AVEVA-Samples-OMF/README.md

 You will need to modify these files locally when you run the samples.

+## About this repo

+The [style guide](https://github.com/osisoft/OSI-Samples/blob/master/STYLE_GUIDE.md) describes the organization of the repo and the code samples provided.
+The [test guide](https://github.com/osisoft/OSI-Samples/blob/master/TEST_GUIDE.md) goes into detail about the included automated tests.
+The [on prem testing](https://github.com/osisoft/OSI-Samples/blob/master/miscellaneous/ON_PREM_TESTING.md) document describes the software installed on our internal OSIsoft build agent.

 ## Feedback

 If you have a need for a new sample; if there is a feature or capability that should be demonstrated; if there is an existing sample that should be in your favorite language; please reach out to us and give us feedback at https://feedback.osisoft.com under the OSIsoft GitHub Channel.
 [Feedback](https://feedback.osisoft.com/forums/922279-osisoft-github).